zejunwang1/fastMatch/README.md

 - maximum forward matching word segmentation

-This library is essentially header-only, and we provide an executable program `fastMatch` for large-scale matching.
+This library is essentially **header-only**, and we provide an executable program `fastMatch` for large-scale matching.

 ## Usage